jbc-cp/csc202-assignments/projects/2/ass2.md

 For example, given the Prefix expression: * - 3 / 2 1 - / 4 5 6

+*text below still tab damaged!*

 ```
 Input  Action                    Stack          Notes
-6	Push ‘6’ onto stack	‘6’	Read from right to lefth ‘         ’ onto stack	‘5’ ‘6’
+6      Push ‘6’ onto stack	  ‘6’           Read from right to left
+5      Push '5' onto stack        '5' '6'
 4      Push ‘4’ onto stack        ‘4’ ‘5’ ‘6’
-/	Pop ‘4’, ‘5’, combine with /, push onto stack  ‘4 5 /’ ‘6’	Keep tokens space separated
+/      Pop ‘4’, ‘5’, combine      ‘4 5 /’ ‘6’	Keep tokens space separated
+       with /, push onto stack
--	Pop ‘4 5 /’, ‘6’, combine with -, push onto stack	‘4 5 / 6 -’
+-      Pop ‘4 5 /’, ‘6’, combine  ‘4 5 / 6 -’
+       with -, push onto stack
 1      Push 1 onto stack          ‘1’ ‘4 5 / 6 -’
 2      Push 2 onto stack          ‘2’ ‘1’ ‘4 5 / 6 -’
 /      Pop ‘2’,’1’, combine with /, push onto stack	‘2 1 /’ ‘4 5 / 6 -’
 3      Push 3 onto stack	‘3’ ‘2 1 /’ ‘4 5 / 6 -’
 -      Pop ‘3’,‘2 1 /’, combine with -, push onto stack  ‘3 2 1 / -’ ‘4 5 / 6 -’
 *      Pop ‘3 2 1 / -’,‘4 5 / 6 -’, combine with *, push onto stack	‘3 2 1 / - 4 5 / 6 - *’
 end    Pop entire stack to output		Result: ‘3 2 1 / - 4 5 / 6 - *’
 ```

 ## Tests

 * Write sufficient tests using unittest to ensure full functionality and correctness of your program.
 * Make sure that your tests test each branch of your program and any edge conditions.
 You do not need to test for correct input in the assignment, other than what is specified above.
 * postfix_eval(input_str) should raise a ValueError if a divisor is 0. postfix_eval(input_str) should raise a PostfixFormatException if the input is not well-formed.
 Specifically, it should raise this exception with the following messages in the following conditions:
   * “Invalid token” if one of the tokens is neither a valid operand nor a valid operator.
   * “Insufficient operands” if the expression does not contain sufficient operands.
   * “Too many operands” if the expression contains too many operands.
   * Note: to raise an exception with a message: raise PostfixFormatException(“Here is a message”)
 * You may assume that when infix_to_postfix(input_str) is called that input_str is a well formatted, correct infix expression containing only numbers, the specified operators, parentheses () and that the tokens are space separated.
 You may use the Python functions split and join.
 * You may assume that when prefix_to_postfix(inpu```t_str) is called that input_str is a well formatted, correct prefix expression containing only numbers, the specified operators, and that the tokens are space separated.
 You may use the Python functions split and join.
 * You can assume that the user will use postfix_valid(input_str) prior to calling the postfix evaluation function, so postfix_eval(input_str) will always be called with a valid postfix expression
 * postfix_eval(input_str) should raise a ValueError if a divisor is 0.

 ## Submission